What is single trip travel insurance?

 While we’re all after a cheap deal on our travel insurance, you need to remember that the cheapest insurance isn’t always the best option – especially if you have medical conditions you need to be covered.

-Cheaper policies also often come with a higher premium, so you may find yourself paying more should you need to claim on your policy.
+Cheaper policies also often come with a higher excess, so you may find yourself paying more should you need to claim on your policy.

 Comparing insurance policies side-by-side will give you the best possible view of which is the best deal.
 Be sure to read the small print and ensure your specific conditions or the activities you’ll be doing (skiing, for example) are covered.